OhNoMatthew/Personal-Projects/README.md

 - HTML
 - CSS
 - React
--
+- C++ (In the future)

 I will plan to add more files in the near future.

-Patch Notes:
+Patch Notes 7/24/2025 :
-- Added and organized more of my python files
+- Added some python concepts and useful python functions
+- will start to add date within the patch notes as of today

+Logs: (??)
+- I don't think this will be a permanent feature but I will try my best to add some logs.